Why Migrate from Btrieve to PostgreSQL and other Relational Databases?

 COBOL applications are often tightly integrated with other legacy systems, which means that changing the database backend from ISAM to a relational database can have far-reaching consequences across the IT environment.
 Integrations that depend on the specific access patterns of ISAM databases may need to be reworked or replaced entirely.

-For example, COBOL applications that use direct file access will need to be updated to interface with the new relational database.
+For example, COBOL applications that use direct file access must be updated to interface with the new relational database.
 This often requires modifying the COBOL code to use SQL queries or adding middleware that bridges the gap between the COBOL application and the relational database.
-This can be particularly challenging in environments where the COBOL source code has been heavily customized or where documentation is lacking.
+This can be particularly challenging in environments where the COBOL source code has been heavily customized, or documentation is lacking.

-Additionally, there may be other systems, such as reporting tools, data warehouses, or external applications, that rely on the data stored in the ISAM database.
-Migrating ISAM databast to SQL requires ensuring that all these integrations continue to function as expected after the migration is complete.
+Additionally, other systems, such as reporting tools, data warehouses, or external applications, may rely on the data stored in the ISAM database.
+Migrating ISAM database to SQL requires ensuring that all these integrations continue to work as expected after the migration.
 For more information on how to tackle these challenges, refer to our guide on Legacy Application Modernization.

 Migrating COBOL applications from ISAM databases to relational databases is a complex process, but it is a necessary step for companies looking to modernize their IT infrastructure.
 By addressing the challenges of complex data structures, data integrity, business continuity, and legacy code integration, businesses can unlock the benefits of SQL databases, such as improved scalability, data access, and reporting capabilities.